NBA salary cap: Sign and trade agreements

 When a team is willing to sign an upcoming free agent, but the player's current team wants something in return, it might be in the best interest of both clubs to execute a sign-and-trade deal.
 This occurs when one team signs one of its free agents and immediately trades that player to another team.
 A sign-and-trade is beneficial to both the player and the teams; the player receives a bigger contract than he might ordinarily get from a team that he would like to play for, while the trading club gets something in return for a free agent, and the recipient of the trade gets the player they desire.
-Sign-and-trades are a reality in the NBA because of the CBA's rules: unlike baseball, where teams losing free agents are compensated with draft picks or cash, NBA teams that lose free agents receive no compensation.
+Sign-and-trades are a reality in the NBA because of the CBA's rules: unlike baseball or the NFL, where teams losing free agents are compensated with draft picks or cash, NBA teams that lose free agents receive no compensation.

 When a team initiates a sign-and-trade agreement, it must trade the signed player immediately; teams cannot renege on the arrangement and keep the player for themselves, using the other team's financial situation to leverage the signee into a more favorable deal for themselves.
 Also, the contract signed before the trade must be for at least 3 years, with the first year guaranteed.
 Because of the contract length requirement, the signing team cannot use an exception that cannot be used to offer a contract of 3 or more years.